InfinityAlgo-Academy/LightHouse/lighthouse-core/scripts/chromium-web-tests/README.md

 `run_web_tests.py` normally uses Apache to host the webtest resources while the tests run.
 However, Apache is a very heavy dependency, and doesn't work well in GitHub actions.
 The majority of how Apache is configured is unnecessary for our layout tests, so instead `npx http-server` is used.
 How the web server is launched is not configurable in `run_web_tests.py`, so instead we apply a small patch to skip its usage.

+`run_web_tests.py` also verifies that `image_diff` has been built from the Chromium checkout.
+We don't need that in our tests, so we skip that check.
+It's only for screenshot tests.

 `run_web_tests.py` requires a content shell binary.
 Instead of building it, we download it.

 2) Download a prebuilt content shell (barebones Chromium that is used by webtests)